-The MS and MW credentials have attained unrivaled status in their fields, however they are not associated.
+Today, both credentials have attained unrivaled status in their fields.
+However, they are entirely separate entities.

-The two programs can be further understood by considering their relevant audience.
-Whereas the MS exam assesses a candidate’s expertise concerning the issues of greatest interest and worth to the wine consumer, the MW exam assesses mastery of subjects considered significant to the wine trade at large.
-Relatedly, the respective theoretical (wine knowledge) and practical (tasting acumen) portions differ in process.
+Each credential is best understood by considering its relevant audience.
+Whereas the MS exam assesses expertise concerning the issues of greatest value to the wine consumer, the MW exam assesses mastery of subjects of greatest value to the wine industry.
+Relatedly, the respective examination standards are quite different.

-For example, the theoretical MS portion consists of a demanding oral assessment pertaining to the “who (producer), what (grape varieties), where (origin), when (vintage), how (production)” of wine.
-These subjects and the precise manner in which they’re verbally communicated are, a priori, most relevant in a restaurant setting while wine is being ordered, consumed, and enjoyed.
+MS: For example, the two-hour verbal theory portion of the MS exam consists of a demanding assessment concerning the who (producer), what (varieties, production), where (origin), and when (vintage) of wine.
+These subjects and the precise manner in which they’re explained are, a priori, most relevant in a restaurant setting while wine is being ordered, consumed, and enjoyed.

-The above dual theory-exam examples are merely illustrative and does not represent the exhaustive scope of both examinations.
-A link to the full syllabus of the Master of Wine examination can be found here https://www.mastersofwine.org/.
-For more details concerning the Master Sommelier credential, please visit their website here https://www.mastersommeliers.org/.
+The theory-exam examples are merely illustrative and do not represent the exhaustive scope of both examinations.
+A link to the full syllabus of the Master of Wine examination is here: https://www.mastersofwine.org/.
+The Master Sommelier’s exam process is not publicly available, but here is their site: https://www.mastersommeliers.org/.

-Finally, it should become evident that asking which credential is “more prestigious” starts from an incorrect premise – that they are comparable or interchangeable.
-To use an apt analogy, marathons and sprints both measures the speed of a competitive runner, however deciding which race is harder to medal in the Olympics misses the point.
+While the MW and the MS are the dual pinnacle achievements in wine, (MS more familiar in the US, the MW more familiar globally), asking which credential is “more prestigious” starts from an incorrect premise – that they are comparable.
+They are not.
+To use an apt analogy, both marathons and sprints measure the speed of a competitive runner, however asking which race is harder to medal in the Olympics misses the point of specialization.